ailisp/commonlisp-vscode/README.md

 Users appreciate release notes as you update your extension.

+### 0.3.1
+- Use absolute path as default cl-lsp path

 ### 0.3.0
 - avoid lsp server error mixed with REPL, record error in log